Kevin Fagan (American football)

-Kevin Scott Fagan (born April 25, 1963) is a former American football defensive end who played seven seasons (1986–1993) for the San Francisco 49ers of the National Football League.
+Kevin Scott Fagan (born April 25, 1963) is an American former professional football player who was a defensive end for seven seasons for the San Francisco 49ers of the National Football League (NFL) from 1987 to 1993.
 Fagan was regarded as one of the best run stopping defensive linemen in professional football, until several injuries including back, shoulder, and knee issues forced him to retire following the 1993 season.
 In 1990, Fagan earned second-team UPI all-pro honors.

-Although he was drafted in 1986, he didn't make his official debut until 1987 for San Francisco.
+Although he was drafted in the fourth round of the 1986 NFL Draft, he didn't make his official debut until 1987 for San Francisco.

 Fagan was one of the NFL's strongest men, having recorded a Miami school record 560 pound bench press.

 Fagan graduated in 1981 from John I. Leonard High School in Lake Worth, where he played football and track and field.
 He played college football at the University of Miami and is a member of the UM Sports Hall of Fame.

 Fagan has previously served as a football coach for Dunnellon High School in Dunnellon, Florida, and also coached softball there.

 From 2014 through 2020, Fagan was the head softball coach of the College of Central Florida.

 On August 28, 2020, Fagan was named the new head softball coach at Emmanuel College in Georgia.